kgeographer/cosit-space-place/content/home/proceedings.md

 The workshop proceedings will be published in a combined volume with the other COSIT workshop proceedings.
 It will be published by Springer, in the series Lecture Notes in Geoinformation and Cartography (http://www.springer.com/series/7418 ).

+Submissions should be made through the EasyChair website at the following link:  https://easychair.org/conferences/?conf=sphinx2017.

 ## Important dates

 * Papers due: May 12
 * Notification of acceptance: June 16
-* Authors send camera-ready papers to workshop organisers: June 28
+* Camera-ready papers due: June 28
 * Workshop: September 4

+Registration information can be found on the main COSIT webpage: http://www.cosit2017.org/